Cobourg Peninsula: Buffalo shooters

 Robinson employed Joe Cooper as his main buffalo shooter.
 Cooper was a tough frontiersman, and together with Robinson and other shooters such as Rodney Spencer, they enforced a brutal reign over the local Indigenous population.
-In 1905, Robinson and Cooper invaded the Tiwi Islands with a force of twenty Garig-Iwaidja men in order to expand the range of their buffalo shooting business.
+In 1905, Robinson and Cooper invaded the Tiwi Islands with a force of twenty Garig-Iwaidja men to expand the range of their buffalo shooting business.
 They were called the "Rajahs of Melville" and maintained a cruel control over the Tiwi people until the government forced them to leave in 1916.

 Cooper returned to the Cobourg Peninsula where he ran a trepanging business until the 1920s.
 He married an Iwaidja woman named "Alice" and together they had a son named Reuben who, after receiving an education in Adelaide, maintained a timber milling business at Mountnorris Bay on the eastern side of the peninsula.
 Reuben employed only Aboriginal people at this mill until his death enforced its closure in 1942.
 Reuben was also employed by L.A.
 Buckingham as a manager for his peanut farm on Croker Island during the 1930s where around seventy Aboriginal people were labourers.